 Start your major in your first year of study.

-Combine Business units with majors and electives from across the whole university.
+Combine Business subjects with majors and electives from across the whole university.

 Study a double degree